MEGA65/mega65-user-guide/style-guide.md

 * Disk, not disc.
 See [here](https://en.wikipedia.org/wiki/Spelling_of_disc#UK_vs._US) for more information.

+* Input/Output.
+Please use slashes here, same goes for the initials. i.e: I/O, not IO.

 * Keyword.
 When documenting BASIC, there's no need to add the word `keyword` before a BASIC keyword, as they should already be in bold (`{\bf LOAD`), so the fact that it's a keyword is already implied.
   * Enter `{\bf LOAD}`, not enter the keyword LOAD.